abdi-mangashahun/Simple-Task-Manager/README.md

 # 📝 Simple Task Manager

-A lightweight, browser-based task managerapp built using HTML, CSS, and JavaScript.
+A lightweight, browser-based task manager app built using HTML, CSS, and JavaScript.
 It allows users to **add**, **edit**, **complete**, and **delete** tasks, with progress tracking and local storage support.

 ---